VaibhavAgrawal11/407_ETR_Toll_Calculator/README.md

 ## Testing

 This program includes JUnit tests for each of the methods.
-To run the tests, navigate to the project root directory and run the command `mvn test`.
+To run the tests, navigate to the project root directory and run the command `mvnw test`.

 ## Sample API